mseminatore/TeslaJS/README.md

-    resetValetPin  - Resets the valet mode pin remoteStart    - Enables driving without the key fob present setChargeLimit - Set the battery charge limit to the given value soc            - Displays information on the current battery State of Charge (SOC) for the vehicle startCharge    - Initiate a charging session
+    resetValetPin  - Resets the valet mode pin remoteStart    - Enables driving without the key fob present setChargeLimit - Set the battery charge limit to the given value setTemps       - Set the driver and passenger temperatures to the given value soc            - Displays information on the current battery State of Charge (SOC) for the vehicle startCharge    - Initiate a charging session
     stopCharge     - Terminate a charging session